coders-school/stl/module3/02_iterators.en.md

 ___

-## Short replay # 1
+## Short revision #1

 An iterator is an object that points to a given item in a container.
-Depending on the type, we can perform various operations on it, e.g. increment it `operator++`, decrement `operator--` or perform type operations `it += 6`.
-In order to refer to the pointed element by the iterator, we use `operator*` that is, dereference (as in the usual pointers).
+Depending on the type, we can perform various operations on it, e.g. increment it `operator++`, decrement `operator--` or perform operations like `it += 6`.
+In order to refer to the pointed element by the iterator, we use `operator*` that is, dereference (as in the pointers).

 ___

-## Short replay # 2
+## Short revision #2

-Each container has 2 ends.
-He points to one of them `begin()`and the second `end()`.
+Each container has 2 ends. `begin()` points to one of them and `end()` points to the second one.

 <image src="img/iterator.png">

 ___

-## Short revision # 3
+## Short revision #3

-For some containers, we can also get a reverse iterator that allows us to go back through the range.
+For some containers, we can also get a reverse iterator that allows us to go backwards.

 <image src="img/rev_iterator.gif">

 ___

-## Short revision # 4
+## Short revision #4

 If we do not want to modify the data indicated by the iterator, we will use the option with the prefix `c` derived from the word `constant`.